tech-acs/chimera-docs/docs/developer/Getting started/Configuration.md

 - SECURE=false

     set this to true or false depending on whether you have https enabled on your dashboard web server (default false)

-- EMAILING_ENABLED

-    set this to true if you intend to send emails through the system (default false)

 - ENFORCE_2FA=false